 How will Rook’s Nest Academy support my child?

-At Rook’s Nest Academy we follow a process to ensure all children’s needs are identified and met.
+At Rook’s Nest Academy, we follow a process to ensure all children’s needs are identified and met.

-- Children will be placed on the SEND register and Individual targets will be set through a Supporting Me To Learn Plan.
+- Children will be placed on the SEND register and Individual targets will be set through a Supporting Me to Learn Plan.

-- For children requiring additional support, resources and where school act upon advice from outside professionals a My Support Plan or EHC Plan will be put in place and reviewed yearly with the class teacher, parents, child, outside agencies and school SENCO, depending on the complexity of their need.
+- For children requiring additional support, resources and where school act upon advice from outside professionals a My Support Plan or EHC Plan may be put in place and reviewed yearly with the class teacher, parents, child, outside agencies and school SENCO, depending on the complexity of their need.